dragonblade316/openscout/README.md

 How do you decide the default fields: Mostly guessing and asking teams.
 Major version changes may change the schema to make it more useful for teams at the cost of teams having to update their scouting apps.

 Did anyone actually ask: No, I made these up.

+## Contributing
+If you want to contribute to this project feel free to open an issue, submit a pull request, or contact me.
+You will be able to find me on Cheif Delphi and the FRC Scouting and Statagy discord server.
+(I am dragonblade316 on both)